geoHeil/geoheil-portfolio-hugo/content/post/01-beginning.md

 I will publish some data science related articles on this blog.

 To start out I will introduce you to awesome slideshows generated with jupyter notebook.

+To view the raw notebook click here: [notebook](//github.com/geoHeil/jupyterStuff/blob/master/01-notebook/exampleSlides.ipynb) to see the final presentation use this link: [presentation](//TODO).